rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 How was *Apokalypsis 20:1-10* understood by the early church fathers and throughout church history?

 ...
 ancient chiliastic views were infrequent and were condemned.
 Most were a reaction to gnosticism in the ancient world.
 Specifically to defend a pharisaic incarnation view against gnosticism, effectively appealing to a false view to attack heretical gnostic views.
-Modern chiliasm is similar in that it often embraces a false secular mechanistic interpretation of *Revelation 20:1-10*.
+Modern chiliasm is similar in that it often embraces a false secular mechanistic interpretation of *Revelation*.

 ?
 St Iranaeus
  accused (or credited) with Chiliasm but there's no known writings affirming any such view, usually he's referring to bodily resurrection against the gnostics (which is a separate topic and he clearly wasn't arguing against modern amillenialists)

-Let us first understand the *Old Testament* view, the ground from which the prophecy of Apokalypsis emerges.
+Let us first understand the *Old Testament* view, the ground from which the prophecy of Apokalypsis/Revelation emerges.
 Prior to the coming of Christ, man was in exile, in a fallen depraved state with no dominion or power over creation.
-Mam was instead subordinate to the powers and principalities governing the world, which was that old serpent,
+Man was instead subordinate to the powers and principalities governing the world, which was "that old serpent".

+### Dominion of Satan

 !!! question "And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him"

+We are told in *Revelation 20:2* that
-Satan, the adversary, the snake in the garden, was sealed in the bottomless pit.
-His dominion was no more, 'that he should deceive the nations no more".
+Satan, the adversary, the Devil, was sealed in the bottomless pit.
+His dominion was no more, "that he should deceive the nations no more".

+This is the same serpent, "that old serpent", from the garden in *Genesis 3*.
+And note God's promise that the seed of Eve shall bruise *the head* of the serpent.

+!!! quote "Genesis 3:15"
+    And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

-Let's be clear, he had complete dominion, the nations were his to deceive.
+Let's be clear, Satan had earthly dominion, the nations *were* his to deceive.
+The age before Christ was the dominion of Satan.
+This changed first in Israel, where it was foretold that God would inherit all nations (ending the dominion of Satan).

 !!! quote "Psalm 82"
     God standeth in the congregation of the mighty; he judgeth among the gods.